A Moving Average (MA for short) is a technical indicator that averages a currency pair’s price over a period of time.

 - An upward trend is indicated if the 10-day average line is above the 50-day moving average, while the 50-day average is still above the 200-day average.

-- Any crossing of moving averages which leads to this situation is considered a buy signal.
+- Any crossing of moving averages that leads to this situation is considered a buy signal.

 - A downward trend is indicated by the situation when the 10-day average line is lower than the 50-day average, while the 50-day average is lower than the 200-day average.